tbela99/css-parser/files/css-module.md

 ### Dash case only

-use dash case key names and the scoped class names
+Use dash case key names and the scoped class names.

 ```typescript